 - A chipping hammer to chip off the slag.

-- A flame torch either with propane gas for small workpieces or oxyfuel for large ones to preheat the workpiece.
+- You may also need a flame torch either with propane gas for small workpieces or oxyfuel for large ones to preheat the workpiece.

 For aluminum, you don’t need a special stick welder, but you need special welding rods.

-The 4043 (or AlSi5) rod contains 5% silicon that makes it easy to melt, prevents hot cracking, and is suitable for high heat applications.
+The 4043 (or AlSi5) rod contains 5% silicon.
+Silicon makes it easy to melt, prevents hot cracking, and is suitable for high-heat applications.

 However, it has low strength, and it’s not the best for severe corrosive environments.
 It’s also not suitable to weld different alloys, for example, 6061 to 5052.

 For stick welding, you don’t have many rod options.
 After the easy-to-find 4043, you can find 1100 rods that weld the 1100 alloys used for high corrosion resistance applications.
 This rod is much weaker but more ductile than the 4043.